peetersthomas9/ML_CS_project2/README.md

 run : file where we can run our linear model to obtain the .cvs file with our prediction.

-BERTfinetunedmodels: Jupyter notebooks of BERT models and variants. how to run LSTM and linear model :
+BERTfinetunedmodels: Jupyter notebooks of BERT models and variants.
+The code for the "compute_metrics" function was curtosy of a class taught by James Henderson (IDIAP). how to run LSTM and linear model :

 Put the train and test set in data/not_preprocessed.